geoffdudds/ira-notes/README.md

 # ira-notes
-Collection of notes for Ira's reference.
+Collection of notes for Ira from his favorite uncle.